digitaltwinconsortium/ManufacturingOntologies/README.md

 In this case, UA Cloud Publisher stores its configuration and log files locally on the Edge PC under c:/publisher on Windows or /publisher on Linux.

 Then, open a browser on the Edge PC and navigate to http://localhost.
 You are now connected to the UA Cloud Publisher's interactive UI.
-Select the Configuration menu item and enter the following information, replacing [myiothub] with the name of your IoT Hub and replacing [publisherkey] with the primary key of a new device called "publisher" you will have to create in your IoT Hub through the Azure Portal.
+Select the Configuration menu item and enter the following information, replacing [myeventhubsnamespace] with the name of your Event Hubs namespace and replacing [myeventhubsnamespaceprimarykeyconnectionstring] with the primary key connection string of your Event Hubs namespace.
+The primary key connection string can be read in the Azure Portal under your Event Hubs' "share access policy" -> "RootManagedSharedAccessKey".
 Then click Update:

-    BrokerClientName: publisher
+    BrokerClientName: UACloudPublisher
-    BrokerUrl: [myiothub].azure-devices.net
+    BrokerUrl: [myeventhubsnamespace].servicebus.windows.net
-    BrokerPort: 8883
+    BrokerPort: 9093
-    BrokerUsername: [myiothub].azure-devices.net/publisher/?api-version=2018-06-30
+    BrokerUsername: $ConnectionString
-    BrokerPassword: [publisherkey]
+    BrokerPassword: [myeventhubsnamespaceprimarykeyconnectionstring]
-    BrokerMessageTopic: devices/publisher/messages/events/
+    BrokerMessageTopic: data
-    BrokerMetadataTopic: devices/publisher/messages/events/
+    BrokerMetadataTopic: metadata
     SendUAMetadata: true
     MetadataSendInterval: 30
-    BrokerCommandTopic: $iothub/methods/POST/#
+    BrokerCommandTopic: commands
-    BrokerResponseTopic: $iothub/methods/res
+    BrokerResponseTopic: response
     BrokerMessageSize: 262144
-    CreateBrokerSASToken: true
+    CreateBrokerSASToken: false
-    UseTLS: true
+    UseTLS: false
-    PublisherName: publisher
+    PublisherName: UACloudPublisher
     InternalQueueCapacity: 1000
     DefaultSendIntervalSeconds: 1
     DiagnosticsLoggingInterval: 30